diviz/datasciencecoursera/tidydata/CodeBook.md

 -	fbodybodygyrojerkmagstd

-tidydata2.txt - has the following features:
+tidydata2.txt - has the following features (they are averages of the features in the tidydata1.txt grouped by activityid and subjectid):

 -	activityid
 -	activityname